Bio1M/Bio1M.github.io/_posts/2019-12-09-5_Zebra.md

 * We would expect plains zebra to show more sexual dimorphism in _body_ size because competition is more likely to involve fighting in that species.

+You've probably only seen one version, but I wanted to give a complete explanation of this one.

 My apologies!